 The type of non-contact seal chosen for an application determines its specific benefits.
 The key to successfully employing any non-contact seal is to understand the sealing methods, and to select the appropriate seal configuration for each specific application.

-Non-contact seals available in today's marketplace can be classified by their design characteristics, and include:
+Non-contact shaft seals available in today's marketplace can be classified by their design characteristics, and include:

 Each type of seal has specific advantages and limitations.
 To determine the applicability of each seal, the engineer must examine the performance of the seal during each of three normal operating modes: